estatewatch/11ty-estatewatch/src/pages/ballots.md

 > "The council or housing association should seek gap funding.
 The Greater London Authority (GLA) has affordable housing grant funding that can be used for this purpose, though when considering applications the Mayor must be confident that all options for funding the scheme without grant, such as other landlord resources and optimising the density of a proposed scheme, have been fully explored." (page 16)

-Whether the Mayor will take action or turn a blind eye to Westminster's dupery remains to be seen.
-Given that the Mayor turned a blind eye to Westminster when it similarly evaded a ballot at the Ebury Bridge estate, we don't hold out too much hope..
+Whether the Mayor will take action or turn a blind eye to Councils routinely flouting his policies remains to be seen.

 # Demolition or disinvestment?
 One of the recurring elements when it comes to estate regeneration ballots is that residents are faced with the choice of demolition or disinvestment and in some cases warned that they will face rooftop homes or infill developments on green space if they vote against demolition.